Girls Speak Out

 In 2016 Street Child launched a campaign to help thousands of girls across Sierra Leone and Liberia who were not being given the chance to go to school.
-We spoke to over 2,000 girls to discuss the issues preventing them from getting an education, and what could be done to help them.
+We spoke to over 3,000 of them to discuss the issues preventing them from getting an education, and what could be done to help.
 Girls identified five key barriers to their education: poverty, teenage pregnancy, loss of a caregiver, negative cultural attitudes towards women's education, and poor quality of teaching making attendance pointless.

 Our Girls Speak Out program is helping to tackle these barriers and so far has given more than 10,000 girls the chance to go to school and stay there.

 LAUNCHED CATCH-UP CLASSES FOR TEENAGE GIRLS IN LIBERIA